VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

 ### Research.Unity.SquadFormation_CoordinatedMovement
 This project was made for research purposes.
 It includes exploring ways of military squad formations and implementing them in Unity

-## Squad formation and coordinated movement in games.
+## Squad formation and coordinated movement in games

 One of the main and coolest features that RTS and squad-based games can offer is controlling multiple units at ones.
 But sometimes controls are not deep enough and leave the player with just a bunch of AI moving closer to the player/leader if the distance between them is too big.